yandex-cloud/docs/en/managed-greenplum/operations/external-tables.md

 The `WRITABLE` option enables you to write data to an external object.
 To be able to read data from an external object, create a table with the `READABLE` option.

 This SQL query does not contain an exhaustive list of available parameters.
-For more detail, please see the [{{ GP }} documentation](https://docs.greenplum.org/6-4/pxf/intro_pxf.html) and the examples for creating external tables.
+For more information, see the [{{ GP }} documentation](https://docs.greenplum.org/6-4/pxf/intro_pxf.html) and examples for creating external tables.

 ### Examples for creating external tables {#pxf-examples}